Bottom Line Up Front (BLUF)

 Chapter 6: What Business Owners Should Do if They Suspect Fraud

-If you’re a business owner in Fairfax County and you smell something fishy in a deal – maybe the other party’s story keeps changing, or you discover documents that contradict what you were told – you need to act promptly and prudently.
-Here’s my first-person advice on steps to take if you suspect fraud in a business contract situation:
+If you’re a business owner in Fairfax County and you smell something fishy in a deal, you need to act promptly and prudently.
+Here’s my advice:

 In summary, if you suspect fraud, act decisively but intelligently.
-The path to relief is often complex – mixing contract and tort law – so getting professional guidance is critical.
-Fairfax County offers a strong legal framework to address fraud (with courts that will punish proven fraudulent actors), but the burden is on you as the claimant to navigate that framework effectively.
-By preserving evidence, seeking timely counsel, and making smart tactical decisions, you put your business in the best position to either undo the damage or obtain justice from the offending party.
+Fairfax County offers a strong legal framework to address fraud, but the burden is on you as the claimant to navigate that framework effectively.

 ↑ Back to Top